Asa Briggs: Academic career

 After the war, he was elected a fellow of Worcester College, Oxford (1945–55), and was subsequently appointed university reader in recent social and economic history (1950–55).
 Whilst a young fellow, Briggs proofread Winston Churchill's A History of the English-Speaking Peoples.
 He was later faculty fellow of Nuffield College (1953–55) and a member of the Institute for Advanced Study, Princeton, New Jersey, United States (1953–54).

 From 1955 until 1961, he was professor of modern history at Leeds University, and between 1961 and 1976 he was professor of history at Sussex University, whilst also serving as dean of the School of Social Studies (1961–65), pro vice-chancellor (1961–67) and vice-chancellor (1967–76).
 On 4 June 2008, the University of Sussex Arts A1 and A2 lecture theatres, designed by Basil Spence, were renamed in his honour.
 In 1976, he returned to Oxford to become provost of Worcester College, retiring from the post in 1991.

 He was chancellor of the Open University (1978–94) and in May 1979 was awarded an honorary degree as Doctor of the University.
 He was an honorary fellow of Sidney Sussex College, Cambridge, from 1968; Worcester College, Oxford, from 1969; and St Catharine's College, Cambridge, from 1977.
 He held a visiting appointment at the Gannett Center for Media Studies at Columbia University in the late 1980s and again at the renamed Freedom Forum Media Studies Center at Columbia in 1995–96.
 Announced in the 1976 Birthday Honours, he was created a life peer as Baron Briggs, of Lewes in the County of East Sussex on 19 July 1976.

-Between 1961 and 1995, Briggs wrote a five-volume series on the history of broadcasting in the UK from 1922 to 1974 – essentially the history of the BBC, who commissioned the work.
+Between 1961 and 1995, Briggs wrote a five-volume series on the history of broadcasting in the UK from 1922 to 1974 – essentially the history of the BBC, which commissioned the work.
 Briggs' other works ranged from an account of the period that Karl Marx spent in London to the corporate history of British retailer Marks and Spencer.
 In 1987, Lord Briggs was invited to be president of the Brontë Society, a literary society established in 1893 in Haworth, near Keighley, Yorkshire.
 He presided over the society's centenary celebrations in 1993 and continued as president until he retired from the position in 1996.
 He was also president of the William Morris Society from 1978 to 1991 and president of the UK's Victorian Society from 1986 until his death.
 He served as a governor of the British Film Institute between 1970 and 1977.

 Briggs headed the Committee on Nursing government investigation in the early 1970s.
 The committee's subsequent report became known as the Briggs Report.